AlloyTools/models/models/key-value-store/key-value-store.md

 -- SECTION VISUALIZATION
--- These functions are used to wrap transition predicates -- This allows showing in the visualizer which transition happens in each step enum Transition { Open, Add, Update, Remove, Rollback, Close, Nop }
+-- These functions are used to wrap transition predicates -- This allows showing in the visualizer which transition happens in each step enum Transition { Open, Add, Update, Remove, Rollback, Commit, Nop }

 fun t_openTx: Transition -> Transaction {
 	{ tp: Open, t: Transaction | openTx[t] }